“For if these things are yours and abound, you will be neither barren nor unfruitful in the knowledge of our Lord Jesus Christ.”

 you will be neither barren

-The New King James Version does not translate an important word in this verse – the word “appoint.”
-God will “appoint” you so that you will neither be barren nor unfruitful in the knowledge of Christ.
+The New King James Version does not translate an essential word in this verse – the word “appoint.”
+If we possess and abound in the seven character qualities of verses 5-7, God will “appoint” you or constitute you so that you will neither be barren nor unfruitful in the knowledge of Christ.
+This phrase is a promise from God.

 The word “appoint” means to set down, set in order, or to constitute (Ac 7:10,27,35; He 7:28; Ro 5:19).
 God sets up an order for us to bear fruit.
-God is the cause of whether we bear fruit or not.
+He is the cause of whether we bear fruit or not.
 In this sense, we can translate “appoint” as “make.”
-If we follow the prescribed condition, we will not be made useless and unfruitful.
+We will not be “made useless” and unfruitful if we follow the prescribed conditions of verses 5-7.
 It is God’s grace that makes growth possible.
 God will constitute in us a change produced by living out the seven qualities of verses 5-7.

 “Barren” comes from two words, no and work.
-“Barren” means unemployed, idle, nothing to do, useless, unproductive.
-Faith multiplied will produce fruit.
+“Barren” carries the ideas of unemployed, idle, nothing to do, useless, or unproductive.
+Faith multiplied will produce fruit; non-faith will deliver nothing.
+Matthew uses “barren” for men standing “idle” in the marketplace.

 Mt 20:3-6, “And he went out about the third hour and saw others standing idle in the marketplace, 4 “and said to them, ‘You also go into the vineyard, and whatever is right I will give you.’
 So they went.
 5 “Again he went out about the sixth and the ninth hour, and did likewise.
 6 “And about the eleventh hour he went out and found others standing idle, and said to them, ‘Why have you been standing here idle all day?'”